141st Infantry Regiment (United States): Interwar period

 The 141st Infantry arrived at the port of New York on 3 June 1919 on the troopship USS Troy and was demobilized on 3 July 1919 at Camp Travis, near San Antonio, Texas.
 Pursuant to the National Defense Act of 1920, the 141st Infantry was reconstituted in the National Guard on 3 December 1920, assigned to the 36th Division, and allotted to Texas.
-It was reorganized and federally recognized on 24 June 1922 with the regimental headquarters at Hillsboro, Texas.
+The regiment was subsequently assigned to the 71st Infantry Brigade and allotted to the southwestern quadrant of Texas during reorganization.
+The regimental headquarters was reorganized and federally recognized on 24 June 1922 at Hillsboro, Texas.
 The headquarters was successively relocated as follows: to Brenham, Texas, 13 July 1928; Houston, Texas, 27 February 1933; San Antonio, 1 September 1933.
 The regiment was awarded the Pershing Trophy for marksmanship (Infantry) in 1937 and 1938.
 It conducted annual summer training most years at Camp Mabry, Austin, Texas, 1922–25, and Camp Hulen, Palacios, Texas, 1926–39.
 Inducted into active federal service at home stations on 25 November 1940 and moved to Camp Bowie, Texas, where it arrived on 27 December 1940.